pablopunk/now-env/readme.md

 # now-env

 With the help of this package, you can easily set environment variables for the use in development.

 If you're already using a `now.json` file or the `now` key in `package.json`, the `env` sub property will be assigned to `process.env` automatically.

-In addition, you can use `now-secrets.json` for storing secrets that are specific to the development environment.
+In addition, you can store secrets locally, that are specific to the development environment.

 ## Usage